boolnetwork/bool-bridge-feedback/README.md

 # Welcome to Bool Bridge

 Thank you for using Bool Bridge!
-We value your input and are committed to continuously improving our app.
-This reposity is create for users to report issues, or requst new features.
+We value your input and are committed to continuously improving our services.
+This repository is created for users to report issues or requst new features.

 ## Running services